yashgoel7291/GameOfBlocks/README.md

 3.On the Left SideBar in Remix IDE , choose the First Account( Let this be Owner) and Deploy the Contract.

-4.  ### Initialising the Mapping loans.

-A)I have  created an “addLoansMap” function to initialise the loans map.

-B)From the Left SideBar Choose the Second Address( Let this be person A to whom Owner owes amount 10000).
+4. From the Left SideBar Choose the Second Address( Let this be person A to whom Owner owes amount 10000).

-C)Copy the Address of A and paste in the addLoansMap( address , amount)  in the Deployed Contract along with Amount 10000 and Click addLoansMap.

 5. Now request Loan using reqLoan( Principle , Rate , Time )
 And write the Principle Amount , Rate and Time and Click reqLoan.